Denmark–Norway: India

 Denmark–Norway maintained numerous colonies from the 17th to 19th centuries over various parts around India.
 Colonies included the town of Tranquebar and Serampore.
-The last settlements it had control over were sold to the United Kingdom in 1845.
+The last settlements Denmark had control over were sold to the United Kingdom in 1845.
 Rights in the Nicobar Islands were sold in 1869.

 Caribbean

 Centred on the Virgin Islands, Denmark–Norway established the Danish West Indies.
 This colony was one of the longest-lived of Denmark, until it was sold to the United States in 1917.
 It became the U.S. Virgin Islands.

 West Africa

 In the Gold Coast region of West Africa, Denmark–Norway also over time had control over various colonies and forts.
-The last remaining forts were sold to the United Kingdom in 1850.
+The last remaining forts were sold to the United Kingdom in 1850, from Denmark.

 History

 Origins of the Union

-The three kingdoms Denmark, Norway and Sweden united in the Kalmar Union in 1397.
+The three kingdoms of Denmark, Norway and Sweden united in the Kalmar Union in 1397.
 Sweden broke out of this union and re-entered it several times, until 1521, when Sweden finally left the Union, leaving Denmark–Norway (including overseas possessions in the North Atlantic and the island of Saaremaa in modern Estonia).
-Norway also wanted to leave the union in the 1530s, but was unable to do so due to Denmark's superior military might.
-In 1537, Denmark invaded Norway, and annexed Norway under the Oldenburg monarch Christian III.
+During the Count's Feud, where the Danish crown was contested between Protestant Oldenburg King Christian III and Catholic King Christian II, the relatively Catholic realm of Norway also wished to leave the union in the 1530s, but was unable to do so due to Denmark's superior military might.
+Following this, King Christian completely united the kingdoms to reduce the chances of further uprisings, leaving nearly no separations but name.